-Not only does Opera VPN lack VPN protocols, it also doesn’t support Perfect Forward Secrecy or use a VPN kill switch to safeguard your privacy when the connection drops.
+Not only does Opera VPN lack VPN protocols, it also lacks important security features such as Perfect Forward Secrecy and a VPN kill switch, which is designed to safeguard your privacy when the VPN connection drops.
 Opera VPN also appears to provide little-to-no protection against IP, DNS, and WebRTC leaks.

 Despite this, our latest round of testing showed absolutely no data leaks while using Opera VPN.
 This is a good start, but we’d like to see Opera introduce a range of additional security features to make sure it remains leak-free.

 Opera makes money by selling your data onto third parties.

 This isn’t unusual, since many free online services make money by selling user information to third-party advertisers.
 However, using a VPN service is all about protecting your privacy, so Opera’s logging policy conflicts with that completely.

 This would be encouraging if true, but we would like to see the service undergo an independent audit before we can trust such a claim.
 Other VPN services have submitted to these third-party audits, and it is an excellent way to build trust within the VPN community.

 For maximum privacy and safety, a VPN’s jurisdiction is also worth considering.
 Depending on where the service provider is located, it could be subject to extreme surveillance or data retention laws.

 Opera Software is based in Norway, which is a member of the Nine Eyes intelligence sharing agreement.
 This means its jurisdiction is less than ideal when it comes to preserving internet privacy and anonymity.

 That said, given Opera’s intrusive logging policy and minimal array of security features, its jurisdiction is somewhat of a moot point anyway.
 There are plenty of safer alternatives to Opera VPN which are still based in non-privacy-friendly jurisdictions.